 Preparing Students for the World of Work (WOW!)

 Greater St. Albert Catholic high schools provide many WOW opportunities for students to prepare them for success after graduation.
-Gallup researchers, Rath and Harter (2010), confirmed from over 10,598 interviews that only 19% of the people “liked” what they did each day at work.
-To reverse this trend, they explained that youth had a chance to identify their strengths and to leverage them to determine what they might want to do while they were young (13-16 years old).
-The majority of those who loved what they did had time to explore work experience, to learn from a mentor who was already in a career and to explore a trade through RAP (Registered Apprenticeship Program).
+Gallup researchers Rath and Harter (2010) confirmed from over 10,598 interviews that only 19% of the people “liked” what they did daily at work.
+To reverse this trend, they explained that youth had a chance to identify their strengths and leverage them to determine what they might want to do while they were young (13-16 years old).
+Most of those who loved what they did had time to explore work experience, learn from a mentor already in a career and explore a trade through RAP (Registered Apprenticeship Program).

-To learn more about student eligibility, the range of trades available visit our
+To learn more about student eligibility and the range of trades available, visit our

 What is the Registered Apprenticeship Program (RAP)?